sadiqrazasyed/SpreadsheetInput-Feedback-Tut/README.md

 Using this demo app, you will learn how to send app data (feedback) to a web spreadsheet (Google Sheets).

 # What we will do
-* Create a Google Form for reciving feedback
+* Create a Google Form for receiving feedback
 * Import the demo app
 * Investigate the spreadsheet to find the input hooks
 * Post the user data from app to the spreadsheet using Retrofit